roomit-xyz/docs.roomit.xyz/tools-blockchain/wallets.md

 ---
-description: Information Wallet Worker
+description: Information Wallet Worker IBC and Restake
 ---

-## Restake and IBC Wallet
+# Restake and IBC Wallet

 | No  | Wallet  | Informations   |
 |---|---|---|